pivotal/docs-tap/convention-service/troubleshooting.md

 ### Solution

 Ensure that the `convention server` ([ClusterPodConvention](reference/cluster-pod-convention.md)) is configured with the correct certificates.
-To do so, verify the value of annotation `conventions.apps.tanzu.vmware.com/inject-ca-from` which must be set to the used *Certificate*, Do not set annotation `conventions.apps.tanzu.vmware.com/inject-ca-from` if no certificate is used.
+To do so, verify the value of annotation `conventions.apps.tanzu.vmware.com/inject-ca-from` which must be set to the used *Certificate*.

+>**Note:** Do not set annotation `conventions.apps.tanzu.vmware.com/inject-ca-from` if no certificate is used.

 ## <a id="server-fails"></a>Server fails when processing a request